-Posted Under (Document Cameras in Education, Point 2 View (P2V) USB Document Camera, iZiggi-HD Wireless Document Camera, APPLICATION, PRODUCT, Staff Picks) by ipevoblog on 08-14-2013
+Posted Under (Document Cameras in Education, iZiggi-HD Wireless Document Camera, Point 2 View (P2V) USB Document Camera, All Products, PRODUCT, Staff Picks) by ipevoblog on 08-14-2013

 Using a microscope in science class is a classic.
 But with schools tightening their belts when it comes to budgets, a pricey item like a microscope might be in short supply.
 So the question becomes: how do you give an entire class the microscope experience when there might be only a handful (or even just one!) to go around?
 IPEVO has a couple of affordable items for science educators faced with this challenge.
 It starts with the Point 2 View USB Document Camera and Microscope Adapter Set.
 For around $90, you can attach a camera directly to a wide range of microscopes — including straight and angled eyepieces — and capture real-time video of what a viewer looking through the eyepiece would see.